FVITech/General-Procedures-Tooling/README.md

 3. During hands-on time, you must periodically ask online students to share their screen with you in order to review their work.
 4. Class must be conducted in such a manner that online students can always hear you.
 Under no circumstances should you mute your microphone while having a conversation in the classroom.
 The hybrid learning experience must be as close to identical to the in-person classroom experience as possible.
 5. Keep your desktop workplace professional.
+6. During lecture or guided practice time, try to deliver continuous instruction.
+Try to ensure there are no pauses in communication longer than 10 seconds.
+The delivery of instruction should be seamless, as in an asynchronous lesson.